By the end of this section, you will be able to:

 The underlying economic, social, and political factors that determine the natural rate of unemployment can change over time, which means that the natural rate of unemployment can change over time, too.

 Estimates by economists of the natural rate of unemployment in the U.S. economy in the early 2000s run at about 4.5 to 5.5%.
 This is a lower estimate than earlier.
-Three of the common reasons proposed by economists for this change are outlined below.
+We outline three of the common reasons that economists propose for this change below.

-- The Internet has provided a remarkable new tool through which job seekers can find out about jobs at different companies and can make contact with relative ease.
-An Internet search is far easier than trying to find a list of local employers and then hunting up phone numbers for all of their human resources departments, requesting a list of jobs and application forms, and so on.
+- The internet has provided a remarkable new tool through which job seekers can find out about jobs at different companies and can make contact with relative ease.
+An internet search is far easier than trying to find a list of local employers and then hunting up phone numbers for all of their human resources departments, and requesting a list of jobs and application forms.
 Social networking sites such as LinkedIn have changed how people find work as well.

-- The aging of the “baby boom generation”—the especially large generation of Americans born between 1946 and 1963—meant that the proportion of young workers in the economy was relatively high in the 1970s, as the boomers entered the labor market, but is relatively low today.
-As noted earlier, middle-aged workers are far more likely to keep steady jobs than younger workers, a factor that tends to reduce the natural rate of unemployment.
+- The aging of the “baby boom generation”—the especially large generation of Americans born between 1946 and 1964—meant that the proportion of young workers in the economy was relatively high in the 1970s, as the boomers entered the labor market, but is relatively low today.
+As we noted earlier, middle-aged and older workers are far more likely to experience low unemployment than younger workers, a factor that tends to reduce the natural rate of unemployment as the baby boomers age.

 The combined result of these factors is that the natural rate of unemployment was on average lower in the 1990s and the early 2000s than in the 1980s.
-The Great Recession of 2008–2009 pushed monthly unemployment rates above 10% in late 2009.
-But even at that time, the Congressional Budget Office was forecasting that by 2015, unemployment rates would fall back to about 5%—lower than it currently is, though not by much.
-As of early 2015, policymakers still think that unemployment has not yet reached its natural rate.
+The 2008–2009 Great Recession pushed monthly unemployment rates up to 10% in late 2009.
+However, even at that time, the Congressional Budget Office was forecasting that by 2015, unemployment rates would fall back to about 5%.
+During the first two months of 2020, the unemployment rate held steady at 3.5%.
+As of the first quarter of 2022, the Congressional Budget Office estimates the natural rate to be 4.6%.

 The Natural Rate of Unemployment in Europe